 10. Photo equipment.
 Be careful.
 Keep it small (unless you are professional).
 You don’t really need a photo of EVERYTHING.
 Be respectful.
 DO take pics of fabulous or heinous outfits and send them to us!!!

 The moral of the story is this: just because you are on a field trip doesn’t mean you get to look like ass.
 We need to improve our relationships with other countries, and dressing badly doesn’t help.
 Also, wouldn’t it be awesome to have someone ask you for directions as though you’re a native!?
 Oh, and its way easier to find a beautiful native of wherever you are to show you around if you don’t look like a crazy American pig.
 Right?
 Right!
-Bon Voyage!
+Bon Voyage!-Andrea S.

 No comments: